 At the tail end of 2017, feeds were flooded with content marketing tips for the coming year.
 Let’s take a look at those predictions together with what we’ve seen so far this year, as well as what we can expect as we get closer to 2019.

 A DOMO infographic shows that content marketing is not to be smirked at.
-See the image below to see what was created every minute in 2017, and since then these number have most likely grown.
+See the image below to see what was created every minute in 2017, and since then these numbers have most likely grown.

-In 2017 it was estimated that 91% of B2B businesses would be using content marketing, and that more than $42 billion dollars would be spent on digital ads.
+In 2017 it was estimated that 91% of B2B businesses would be using content marketing, and more than $42 billion dollars would be spent on digital ads.
 Below are some of the top trends that were predicted for this year, together with how they have actually performed thus far in 2018: